enewe101/iterable_queue/README.md

 iq.close()	# This let's the iterable queue no that no new producers endpoints will be made
 ```

-Notice the last line&emdash;this let's the `IterableQueue` know that no new
+Notice the last line&mdash;this let's the `IterableQueue` know that no new
 producers will be coming onto the scene and adding more work.

 And we're done.
 No signalling, no keeping track of process completion,